 Video Production Checklist

 - Video Producer: This is the person who oversees the project.
 This person’s role is to complete all the components which make up the pre-production, such as bringing together a creative brief, securing talent, scouting the location and scheduling every aspect of the day with a timeline of events and when they must be completed by.
+Using the Aicoosoft Video Converter Ultimate you can now convert your videos.

 - A Creative Brief: Complete in a brief template of the intention of the video, its tone, target audience, current resources, a rough plan for implementation, and where it falls into your buyer’s journey.
 This might take the form of a whiteboard brainstorm, but make sure it’s written down.